-A cold brewed chamomile flower tea can be used to water or mist ailing plants.
+A cold brewed chamomile flower tea can be used to mist ailing herbs.
 To make this tea, just soak the flowers overnight in cool water.
-Strain out the herb and use the tea to mist and/or water your plants.
+Strain out the herb and use the tea to mist and/or water your specimens.

 Chamomile Diseases & Pests

-Because chamomile is a wildflower, it tends to resist pests and disease as long as it is kept in ideal conditions.
-A sunny setting and proper care should keep plants pest and disease free.
+Because this is a wildflower, it tends to resist pests and disease as long as it is kept in ideal conditions.
+A sunny setting and proper care should keep everything pest and disease free.

-In less than perfect settings chamomile is subject to fungal infection and infestation by pests various opportunistic garden pests.
+In less than perfect settings this herb is subject to fungal infection and infestation by pests various opportunistic garden pests.

 Keep It Light & Airy